Helicity, linking and the distribution of null-homologous periodic orbits for Anosov flows: Introduction

 where, for two knots $\gamma,\gamma'$ in $M$, $\mathrm{lk}(\gamma,\gamma') \in \mathbb Q$ denotes their linking number.
 (Linking numbers will be defined in Section \ref{section:linking} below.)
 The limit exists for $(m \times m)$-almost every $(x,y) \in M \times M$ and we have

 Furthermore, if $X^t$ is ergodic with respect to $m$ then we have

 for $(m \times m)$-almost every $(x,y) \in M \times M$.

 Now suppose that $M$ is a Riemannian manifold and that $X^t : M \to M$ is an Anosov flow (see Section \ref{section:anosov} for the definition) which is null-homologous.
-(This includes as a special case Anosov flows on real homology $3$-spheres, for example certain geodesic flows over hyperbolic orbifolds with genus zero.)
+(Examples of null-homologous Anosov flows are geodesic flows over negatively curved manifolds and, more generally, contact Anosov flows \cite{foulon-hasselblatt}.)
 Anosov flows are chaotic and have a complicated orbit structure.
 However, a well-known feature is that one can recover global invariants by averaging periodic orbit data.
-Our main result we be to show that the helicity $\mathcal H(X)$ may be recovered as a limit of weighted averages of linking numbers of certain periodic orbits (regarded as knots).
+Our main result will be to show that the helicity $\mathcal H(X)$ may be recovered as a limit of weighted averages of linking numbers of certain periodic orbits (regarded as knots).
 This is very much inspired by results of Contreras \cite{contreras} about the linking of periodic orbits of hyperbolic flows on $S^3$.

 Let $\mathcal P$ denote the set of prime periodic orbits for $X^t$ and let $\mathcal P(0) \subset \mathcal P$ denote those which are trivial in $H_1(M,\mathbb R)$.
 For $\gamma \in \mathcal P$, let $\ell(\gamma)$ denote its least period.
 For $T>0$, let